eustasy/reader.md/ROADMAP.md

 ## Roadmap
-- Max Recursion length or depth
+- Maximum recursion length and depth, with settings.
-- Optional Directory-first sorting
+- Directory-first sorting, with setting.
-- Consider loading `index.md` instead of listing directory.
+- Consider loading `index.md` instead of listing directory, with setting.
+- Use vanilla version of [jQuery.downBoy](https://github.com/eustasy/jquery.downboy) to push down footer.